 So be patient and diligent and you should get roots in time.

-Re Pot your Rooted Rose cuttings or slips
+Plant your Rooted Rose cuttings or slips

-For a detailed step by step on Potting up Rooted rose cuttings see this post!
+For a detailed step-by-step on Potting up Rooted rose cuttings see this post!

 Don’t worry about the roots intertwining from all four canes.